dorvika/memories-app/README.md

 - Sign In, Sign Up, Google authentication
 - Full-fledged process of interaction with cards (CRUD)
-- Search posts by title ot tags
+- Search posts by title or tags
 - Like/Unlike post
 - Recommended posts feature
 - Single post page